Read our postgraduate offer guides for UK/EEA/EU Applicants

 The tuition fees stated on your offer letter are based on the start date shown in the offer letter.
 However, if you defer your entry, your tuition fees may be more than is stated in your offer letter, and you should contact Admissions for more information.

 If your entry is deferred, please note that the course and/or its modules, course requirements and University services and facilities as currently described in the prospectus or on our website may change for your chosen year of entry.
 Please keep referring to the course pages and Applicant Information sections of the University’s website where up to date information will be published as soon as it is available.

 Cancelling your acceptance

 After you have accepted your offer of a place, you can cancel your acceptance within the cancellation period without giving us any reason.
 The cancellation period runs for 14 days from the date we receive your acceptance.
-If you cancel your offer within the cancellation period, any deposit or administration or other fees you have paid will normally be refunded in full.
-If you start your course during the cancellation period, the University will charge you a reasonable sum for the course provided.
 Further information on cancelling your acceptance,and the 'right to cancel' form can be found here and in the Terms & Conditions document.

 You can cancel your acceptance by informing the University’s Admissions Office by emailing firstname.lastname@example.org

 The University will collect a range of information about you as part of the application and registration procedures and in relation to your academic progress.
 The University and organisations we work with to deliver our courses will use this to support you on your course and for the administration and management of the University.
 For more information, please read our Privacy Notice.